bsurmanski/wlc/README.md

 constructor syntax.

 #### Reference Counting
-In WL, Classes are special among types in that they are reference counted.
+In OWL, Classes are special among types in that they are reference counted.
 A reference is retained on assignment, and released when overwritten or on scope exit.